If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Pause and VRAM Viewer

-Press L2 on the second controller to pause the game, freezing all animations.
+Press L2 on Controller 2 to pause the game, freezing all animations.
 While paused, pressing R2 will advance the game by one frame, and pressing L2 again will resume normal play.

 Look at all those textures!

-Holding the circle button (X button in battle mode) on the second controller while the game is paused lets you scroll around the PlayStation framebuffer memory with the directional pad.
+Holding Circle (X in battle mode) on Controller 2 while the game is paused lets you scroll around the PlayStation framebuffer memory with the D-Pad.

 Map Selecter